xsadia/rskill/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**rskill** is clone of [npkill](https://github.com/voidcosmos/npkill), written in Rust for study purposes.
+**rskill** is a clone of [npkill](https://github.com/voidcosmos/npkill), written in Rust for study purposes.
 It allows you to quickly find and delete `node_modules` directories to free up disk space.
 While it tries to follow the same CLI API as `npkill`, it does not implement all of it's features. **User discretion is advised** when deleting directories.

 ---